saivishnu2299/saivishnu2299/README.md

 ---

 I believe the most meaningful interfaces listen and respond with care, tuned to attention, emotion, and time.
-Let’s explore how technology can feel.